Do you love nature and want…

 Who is Backyard Ecology™ for?

-We created Backyard Ecology™ for the busy homeowner in the eastern U.S. who…
+We created Backyard Ecology™ for busy people in the eastern U.S. who…

-- loves nature and enjoys learning about the plants, pollinators, and wildlife that can be found in their yard and community.
+- love nature and enjoy learning about the plants, pollinators, and wildlife that can be found in their yards and communities.

-- wants to go deeper than just attracting pollinators, and instead wants to make sure their yard is supporting the needs of the pollinators they attract.
+- want to go deeper than just attracting pollinators, and instead want to make sure they are supporting the needs of the pollinators they attract.

-- you’re just getting started of have been doing this for years, or
+- if you’re just getting started of have been doing this for years,

-We’ll teach you how to confidently create beautiful pollinator and wildlife habitat,
+Then, when you’re ready, we’ll teach you how to confidently create beautiful thriving ecosystems

 while having fun and without feeling overwhelmed or unsure what to do.